Sichanak/BeauiePY/README.md

 9. **Customization**
    - You can modify the `valid_extensions` variable to include other file types as needed.
    - Advanced users can add new regex patterns for different naming conventions in the `tv_show_match` regex.

-10. **Contact/Help**
-    For further help or issues, modify the script or refer to the Python documentation.

 ---